What Is Microsoft 365 GCC High? A Complete Guide for Defense Contractors

 How much does GCC High cost?

 This premium covers the cost of hosting data in dedicated US government data centers, employing screened US support personnel, and maintaining the additional security controls required to meet ITAR, DFARS, and CMMC compliance.
-GCC High tenants often also license other cybersecurity and compliance tools like Microsoft Defender, Purview, and Enterprise Mobility + Security (EMS), which adds to the overall cost.

-How to purchase GCC High licenses
+How to get started with GCC High

 Building a strong infrastructure to protect CUI and other government data